go-vikunja/vikunja/docs/content/doc/setup/install-frontend.md

 which will run the docker image and expose port 80 on the host.

 See [full docker example]({{< ref "full-docker-example.md">}}) for more varations of this config.

+### API URL configuration in docker

+When running the frontend with docker, it is possible to set the environment variable `$VIKUNJA_API_URL` to the api url.
+It is therefore not needed to change the url manually inside the docker container.

 ## NGINX